 Kat Li is a Principal in the Austin office of McKool Smith.
-Her trial practice focuses on patent and complex commercial litigation and has included actions in United States District Court, the International Trade Commission, the Patent and Trial Appeal Board, and the Court of Appeals for the Federal Circuit.
-She has successfully managed and tried all phases of litigation, from pre-filing investigation to post-trial briefing, as well as participated in inter partes review proceedings and appeals.
-Kat has substantial experience arguing and representing clients in the courtroom, and handling a variety of technologies, such as mobile devices, computer software, electronic materials, and telecommunications.
-In addition, Kat serves on the Firm’s Diversity Initiative.
+Her trial practice focuses on patent and technology litigation and has included actions in the United States District Court, the International Trade Commission, the Patent and Trial Appeal Board, and the Court of Appeals for the Federal Circuit.
+She has successfully managed and tried all phases of litigation from pre-filing investigation to post-trial briefing, as well as participated in inter partes review proceedings and appeals.
+Kat has substantial experience arguing, presenting witnesses, and representing clients in the courtroom before judges and juries.
+She handles a variety of technologies, such as mobile devices, semiconductors, computer software, electronic materials, and telecommunications, as well as design patents.

 Prior to joining the firm, Kat was a law clerk for the Honorable Arthur J. Gajarsa at the U.S. Court of Appeals for the Federal Circuit in Washington, D.C. and the Honorable Leonard E. Davis at the U.S. District Court for the Eastern District of Texas in Tyler, Texas.
-Kat is the president of the Association of Former Law Clerks for the Eastern District of Texas.
+Kat is the President of the Association of Former Law Clerks for the Eastern District of Texas.
 She is also registered to practice before the United States Patent and Trademark Office.